tongxin97/tandoop/README.md

 * Handle class/method inheritance
     - [DONE] For class/type inheritance, handle matching for compound types, eg. int[], Set<String>.
     - Handle method inheritance
-* Create new instances on the spot (to avoid having too many null parameters).
 * Deduplicate previous method sequences when constructing a new one.